VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

     ```
 1. Run the application.
 1. See the black void of nothingness 🙀.

+{% include _alert-svg.html %}
+{% include _alert.html type:'info' title:'The NuGet package <code>Stride.CommunityToolkit.Windows</code> is used specifically for code-only projects.
+You should use the <code>Stride.CommunityToolkit</code> NuGet package when referencing from a regular Stride project generated from the Game Studio.' %}

 ### Step 2: Let There Be Light - Or at Least Blue 🌌